-- Purpose: Advise the student from early in their training on coursework, requirements, and research topics. - Formation: Each accepted student will be assigned a committee shortly after their arrival on campus. - Composition: Two members advisor and one additional Human Physiology faculty member. - Role: The program committee should meet with the student at least once shortly after the student arrives on campus, ideally before he/she registers.
+- Purpose: Advise the student from early in their training on coursework, requirements, and research topics. - Formation: Each accepted student will be assigned a committee by their advisor shortly after their arrival on campus. - Composition: Two members advisor and one additional Human Physiology faculty member.
+The additional faculty member is typically in a discipline closely aligned with that of the student's advisor. - Role: The program committee should meet with the student at least once shortly after the student arrives on campus, ideally before registering for classes.
 At this first meeting, the committee will review the student's academic record, try to identify and point out gaps in the student's preparation or potential difficulties with departmental requirements and regulations, and plan jointly with the student their first term's work.